 AND WHAT OF THE OTHER WALLAROOS?

 The fate of the remaining 1899 Wallaroo players further proves the point.
-While players like John O’Donnell and Alfred Kelly joined Norths once fit, others were scattered by geography.
+While players John O’Donnell and Alfred Kelly joined Norths once fit, others faced starting again on their own at a new club, giving the game away, or seeking opportunities outside Sydney.

-As Spragg wrote to The Referee in April 1900, he sympathised with players forced to abandon their old teams: “I know the old club players cannot give up their old teams without more than one deep sigh of regret.”
-This was not the sentiment of a man whose club had simply “merged”; it was the lament of a player whose club had been legislated out of existence.
+Writing to The Referee in April 1900 from Brisbane, where he was then playing, Spragg voiced the grief of a man whose sporting home had been destroyed: “I know the old club players cannot give up their old teams without more than one deep sigh of regret.”
+This was not the language of a man whose club had successfully merged; it was the lament of a player whose club had been legislated out of existence.

-Spragg was however back in Sydney soon enough—in July as a member of the Queensland team.
+By July 1900, Spragg was back in Sydney—not as a Shoreman, but wearing maroon as a member of the Queensland team.

 [ site homepage ]